*Vinod and *Priya came to Patripul from their village in Bihar eight years ago, when *Parvati was a tiny baby, and their oldest, *Meera, was just two.

 Twice they planned to walk home to Bihar, a journey of 1700km.
 The first time, a food parcel from Global Care arrived as they were planning the journey.
 After the food ran out, they actually began the long trek home, but turned back as it was clear that Mishka, with her heart condition, and little *Ansh, could not cope with such a journey.

 Without the help of Global Care, via the GCare Foundation, there is a high chance that some or all of the children would have starved to death.
-The family have benefitted from four separate deliveries of food over the course of Mumbai’s extended lockdown.
+The family have benefitted from multiple separate deliveries of food over the course of Mumbai’s extended lockdown, and the ongoing pandemic.

 “Thank you”, they say.
 In a society which demeans and despises them, and places no value on their lives, you have shown them they are precious.